ioccc-src/winner/bin/README.md

 For this reason, we cannot use JavaScript include HTML content.

-# terms
+# <a name="terms"></a>IOCCC terms

-The following terms apply to tools, JSON files, and the directory structure of this repo.
+The following IOCCC terms apply to tools, JSON files, and the directory structure of this repo.

 ## `author`